NWilson/netlogind/README.md

 This layout has some benefits.
 For a start, note that it satisfies all our requirements regarding platform features and PAM.
 By running all the parts of the PAM flow in a single thread of execution, on the same PAM handle, we guarantee interoperability with all sane modules.
 Similarly, all parts of the platforms' APIs can be hooked in during the session process to ensure that the commands we launch are genuinely run in the correct context, with all the environment and process credentials they may need.
 Placing the PAM flow in the session process simplifies the mechanics of carrying out the PAM conversation with the client.
 Also, the parent process could quite easily be running a non-forking server and handling several clients, each with their own session process, set up with the required execution context for user processes and kept available for forking off commands during the connection.

 The problems are with security.
-We would like to follow privilege minimization, but in this example, the root main process is interpreting client input, and stays root for longer than needed.
+We would like to follow privilege minimisation, but in this example, the root main process is interpreting client input, and stays root for longer than needed.
 The concern with doing protocol parsing in the main process is understandable in real-world applications where this may involve running input from authenticated clients through compression or cryptographic libraries.

 ### Better designs